Know Thyself: Transferable Visual Control Policies Through Robot-Awareness

 \textbf{Synthesizing masks.} Once we have the camera calibration of the robot, we render the 3D model of the robot, and project it to a 2D segmentation map using the camera calibration.
 We use the MuJoCo simulator for this process.
 Conveniently, the MuJoCo simulator can render a segmentation map of the geometries for a given camera viewpoint.
 By setting up an empty MuJoCo scene with only the robot geometries, we can render the geometry segmentation map and use that as the robot mask.

 \textbf{Using depth. } Observe that the robot mask $M_r(t)$ above is computed from only the robot state, without any reference to the world state.
 As a result, it can not account for robot occlusion by objects in the scene.
 For example, if the robot is pushing a large object towards the camera, the part of the object occluding the robot will count as the robot region.
-If we assume access to RGB-D observations $o(t)$ however, it is easy to refine $M_r(t)$ to remove occluded regions.
+With RGB-D observations $o(t)$, which are commonly used in robotics, it is easy to refine $M_r(t)$ to remove occluded regions.
 To do so, we may compute the distance $D_r(x,y)$ of all robot pixels through the above projection, and zero out pixels in the mask where $D_r(x,y)$ is greater than the observed depth at that pixel.
 In other words, pixels that are closer to the camera than the computed distance of the robot at that location must correspond to occluders.
 In practice, in our experiments, we find it sufficient to use RGB cameras and ignore occlusions.